elvah-hub/charge-sdk-ios/README.md

 ## Installation

-The SDK supports integration into projects targeting iOS 15 and above.

-The SDK requires Swift 6 to compile.
+The SDK supports integration into projects targeting iOS 15 or later and requires Swift 6 for compilation.

 > [!NOTE]
-> While you can add the SDK to iOS 15 projects, the provided UI components require iOS 16 or above to work.
+> While you can add the SDK to iOS 15 projects, the provided UI components require iOS 16 or later to function.
 See [Compatibility](#compatibility) for more details.

 ### Swift Package Manager